UNA: A Unified Supervised Framework for Efficient LLM Alignment Across Feedback Types: Experiments and Results

+Low rank adaptation (LoRA) \cite{hu2021loralowrankadaptationlarge} is employed during the fine-tuning process with $r=32$, where $r$ denotes the ranks used in LoRA.
+Beam search is used to identify the optimal combination of $\beta$ and learning rate.
+The selected configurations are listed.
+UNA-binary uses $\beta = 0.01$, while DPO, KTO, and UNA-score utilize $\beta = 0.03$.
+Furthermore, UNA-score employs a learning rate of $3 \times 10^{-5}$, whereas the other methods use a learning rate of $5 \times 10^{-6}$.

-For the comparison between RLHF and UNA, only prompts of Ultrafeedback are utilized.
-In RLHF, the prompts are sent to the policy for response generation, to the reward model for reward estimation and to the policy for update through PPO.
-In comparison, in UNA, the prompts are sent to the policy for response generation and implicit reward estimation, to the reward model for explicit reward estimation and to the policy for update through difference minimization like MSE between implicit and explicit rewards.
+\textbf{Online Setting} We use policy model \texttt{Qwen/Qwen2-1.5B-Instruct}~\cite{yang2024qwen2technicalreport} and \texttt{mistralai/Mistral-7B-Instruct}~\cite{jiang2023mistral7b}, and reward model \texttt{Ray2333/GRM-Llama3.2-3B-rewardmodel-ft} \cite{yang2024regularizing}.
+We use prompts from \texttt{Helpsteer2}, excluding those longer than 512 tokens.
+In RLHF, prompts are used for response generation, reward estimation via a reward model, and policy updates through PPO.
+In contrast, online UNA uses the same prompts for response generation, implicit reward estimation by the policy, explicit reward estimation by the reward model, and policy updates via discrepancy minimization (e.g., MSE) between implicit and explicit rewards.